open-sauced/docs/docs/maintainers/growing-your-project.md

 ::: tip

-To learn what to look for when monitoring your list of potential team members and contributors, check out our [Understanding Contributor Insights](../docs/maintainers/understanding-contrib-insights.md) guide
+To learn what to look for when monitoring your list of potential team members and contributors, check out our [Understanding Contributor Insights](../docs/maintainers/understanding-contrib-insights.md) guide.
 :::

 After you finished your observations, consider narrowing down your list to the contributors that suit your criteria the most.
 If you need more tips on how to pick people that can help grow your project, check out our blog post, ["How to Build Your Open Source Dream Team"](https://dev.to/opensauced/how-to-build-your-open-source-dream-team-a-guide-3i90).